boopsboops/nhamunda-checklist/nhamunda-checklist.md

 DNA barcodes were generated for one to three individuals per species.
 DNA was extracted using a ...
 TBC

+We also searched the Barcode of Life Data Systems (BOLD; [http://www.boldsystems.org/](http://www.boldsystems.org/)) and GenBank ([http://www.ncbi.nlm.nih.gov/nucleotide](http://www.ncbi.nlm.nih.gov/nucleotide)) for deposited COI sequences, in order the evaluate the coverage

 ### Results: desk survey

 Our survey of online databases and published checklists (SUPPLEMENTARY) revealed a single record of a doradid collected in the Rio Nhamundá, which was an unidentified  *Ossancora* sp.
 On further investigation these fish were found to be paratypes of *Ossancora asterophysa* Birindelli & Sabaj Pérez, 2011 (ROM 88244, MZUSP 7838).
 The literature survey revealed three further species from the river: *Hassar orestis* (Steindachner, 1875) (MZUSP 9547); *Pygidianops amphioxus* de Pinna & Kirovsky, 2011 (MZUSP 104675); and *Centromochlus* sp.
 (INPA 35087).
 The survey of the INPA collections revealed ...